ThilinaV98/sample-semrel/MANUAL-WORKFLOW-TESTING.md

 ## Overview

-This guide provides instructions for testing the corrected semantic versioning setup with 2 workflows that work via PR merge strategy.
+This guide provides instructions for testing the corrected semantic versioning setup with 1 workflow that works via PR merge strategy.

 ### Current Setup ✅ **FIXED**

-- **Workflows**: Only 2 workflows (semantic-release.yml, changelog.yml)
+- **Workflows**: Only 1 workflow (semantic-release.yml) - changelog workflow removed
 - **Purpose**: Automatic versioning only - NO linting, testing, or validation
 - **Branching**: `main` → `feature/*` → PR to main → automatic versioning
 - **Triggers**: **PR merge to main** (NOT push to release branches)